 - It has been speculated that this problem is specific to certain makes/models of routers, or possibly related to using Windows 10.

 Workaround – Using a VPN

-I’ve personally tested Tunnelbear.com — it’s very easy to set up & use, and free for the first 500MB (+1GB if you tweet about them).
-In my test I was able to join and play a 3v3 match with zero lag.
+I’ve personally tested ProtonVPN — it’s very easy to set up and is completely free & unlimited.
+In my test I was able to join and play several matches with zero lag!

 How to set it up:

-- Whichever PC is NOT using Tunnelbear should forward port 6112 if they want to host matches.
+- Whichever PC is NOT using ProtonVPN should forward port 6112 if they want to host matches.

 - VPN users will not be able to host, but can join & play in any game.

 - If you have problems with ProtonVPN another VPN I’ve tested is Tunnelbear.
 Tunnelbear is also free to use but limited to 500MB of data per month.
-If you do use Tunnelbear make sure to turn it off when you’re actively gaming! so you don’t waste data on general Internet browsing.
+If you do use Tunnelbear make sure to turn it off when you’re not actively gaming! so you don’t waste data on general Internet browsing.

-Unfortunately this is hardly a convenient solution, especially when there’s three or more PCs trying to play on the same network, but it’s the best we have for the time being & should get the job done for the most part.
+Unfortunately this isn’t the most convenient solution for everyone, especially when there’s three or more PCs trying to play on the same network, but it’s the best option we have for the time being & should get the job done for the most part.